 Honoring and connecting with the dead doesn’t have to happen once a year.
 Ancestor reverence can happen year-round by creating an ancestor altar in your home.

-According to Merriam-Webster, an altar is usually raised structure or place on which sacrifices are offered or incense is burned in worship.
+According to Merriam-Webster, an altar is usually a raised structure or place on which sacrifices are offered or incense is burned in worship.
 You can think of an ancestor altar (or shrine) as a place where offerings are made and reverence is given to the spirits of those who came before us.

 There’s a deeper reason for ancestor reverence than the blood ties.
 Our ancestors still have an interest in us and how we live our lives on this physical plane.

-Whether we acknowledge them or not they are here for us.
+Whether we acknowledge them or not, they are here for us.
 It’s only logical that they would want to see their descendants grow and prosper.
 Our ancestors can be tremendous sources of guidance as we navigate through our lives.
 They were here before us and have an intimate understanding of the human experience.

 When someone says, ancestor, we think of a deceased person with whom we have a blood connection.
 While this is true we can also have spiritual ancestors.
 This could be someone who was a teacher, caregiver, or anyone who has played a significant role in your life.
 You want to be sure you are inviting in ancestors that are loving, helpful, and well in spirit.